mautic/developer-documentation-new/docs/themes/getting_started.rst

 html/page.html.twig
 ^^^^^^^^^^^^^^^^^^^^^^

-This file defines the base template when creating a new landing page and can contain advanced HTML for browsers.
+This file defines the base template when creating a new Landing Page and can contain advanced HTML for browsers.

 .. code-block:: twig